cooperaj/wow-armory-character/readme.txt

 * The initial release of the plugin.

 == Upgrade Notice ==

+= 0.9.6 =
+This update makes changes to how the talents are displayed due to the changes to talents in 5.0.4

 = 0.9.5 =
 Profession information can now be show as a number of badges and new global settings have been introduced